juntaochen1/juntaochen1.github.io/_pages/about.md

 Our department also has CS Ph.D. openings fully funded by fellowship starting in Fall 2022.
 Interested students can reach out to me for more information.
 -->

+\
+I am actively looking for motivated students in research projects on cyber-physical systems' security and privacy, machine learning and AI, IoT, robotics, and smart cities.
+If you are interested in joining our group, please send me an email with your CV and a brief description of past research/project experiences.

 Research Interests
 ------
 - Cyber-Physical Systems